joenoon/rmx/README.md

 - the object observing is not retained, and when it is deallocated, the observation will be removed automatically for you. there is typically no need to clean up and unobserve in viewWillDisappear, or similar.
-- the observation actually happens on an unretained proxy object
+- the observation actually happens on a proxy object

 ## Accessors